 “Nonsense!”
 Aphrodite said.
 “I would like to see your champions in action.
 I have always enjoyed a good heroic exploit!
 Come, let us away to this City of the Stars.
 A fitting name for the home of a champion!”

 Diana shrugged slightly.
-How would you say no to a goddess?
+How could you say no to a goddess?
 That was something beyond even Wonder Woman’s capabilities.

 “Oliver, old sport!” the middle-aged man with the spade beard exclaimed in delight, looking up from the copy of Homer he was reading.
 “So good to see you!
 You don’t get to the club as often as you used to these days!”